 Way course in the study of electronics.
 Digital electronics is focused on the fundamentals of electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, high definition televisions, and electronic game controls.
-Through project-based additional PLTW course
+Through project-based learning, the students will analyze, design and build digital electronic circuits using technology such as robots, sensors and motor controls.
+This course will expose students to the design process, teamwork, communication methods, standards, and technical documentation.